Nambi Narayanan: Early and personal life

 Nambi Narayanan was born on 12 December 1941 in Nagercoil, in the erstwhile Princely state of Travancore (present-day Kanyakumari District).
 He completed his schooling at Higher Secondary School, Nagercoil.
 He received a Bachelor of Technology in Mechanical Engineering from Thiagarajar College of Engineering, Madurai.
 Narayanan lost his father while pursuing his degree in Madurai, with his mother falling sick soon after.
 He had two sisters.
 Nambi married Meena Narayanan and has two children.
 Their son, Shankar Narayanan, is a businessman.
 Their daughter, Geetha Arunan, is a Montessori school teacher in Bangalore and is married to Subbiah Arunan, an ISRO scientist, who was the director of the Mars Orbiter Mission and a Padma Shri awardee.

 Career

+Nambi Narayanan receiving the Padma Bhushan in 2019.

 After studying mechanical engineering in Madurai, Narayanan started his career in 1966 at ISRO as a technical assistant at the Thumba Equatorial Rocket Launching Station.
 He was sent to Princeton University on deputation at Government of India's expense in 1969.
-He completed his master's program there in chemical rocket propulsion under Professor Luigi Crocco.
+He completed his master's program there in chemical rocket propulsion under professor Luigi Crocco.
 He returned to India with expertise in liquid propulsion at a time when Indian rocketry was still solely dependent on solid propellants.
 He has claimed that he had to educate Sarabhai on liquid propulsion technology in his book.
-From 1974 to 1980, a team of 100 Indian scientists(in different batches), led by Nambi Narayanan, were in Vernon, France ,to jointly develop the 60-ton-thrust Viking-3 Engine, under an agreement with the France's Société Européenne de Propulsion(SEP).
-The development of this engine was an exponential level-up for India, where the space program was then in the very nascent stage.

-On their return to India, the Indian Space Research Organization (ISRO) team led by Nambi developed the Engine further, into a complete stage that could be fitted into India's then under-development PSLV rocket.Narayanan named the engine as 'Vikas'.
-Vikas means development in Sanskrit, but Nambi saw an adapted anagram - Vikram A Sarabhai, the Father of India's Space Programme and a man whom Nambi considered his mentor.

-A large part of India's PSLV rocket’s success and reliability is owed to its Vikas Engine, which was co-developed by ISRO and French SEP Engineers.
-It was ISRO scientist Nambi Narayanan(now regarded as the Father of Liquid Propulsion engine technology in India) who had worked towards ensuring that India focused on improving its capability in liquid propulsion rocketry.
-Even today, this Vikas engine powers the PSLV and GSLV rockets.